 “What are memory-traces?
 They are spaces overlooked by History and by Memory, because they are witness of dominated histories and crushed memories and aim to preserve them.“*

 The narratives that relate political, cultural and social events inherent in the Sahara of Southern Morocco are orally transmitted in a poetic language by the local population.
 However, they disappeared from official discourses because of their transcription in the form of a document.
 Made invisible or voluntarily denied by History, this immaterial knowledge, these memory-traces, as Chamoiseau would have called them, nevertheless constitute an essential historiographical material of this geographical space appearing as empty to the eyes of others.

-By following these narratives that take him to the regions of Boujdour, Laâyoune, Tarfaya, Guelmim, Es-Semara and Tan-Tan, Abdessamad El Montassir revives these latent archives and subverts the established chronicles to suggest an alternative, dissonant, not fixed but rather renewed and endogenous approach to the territory.
-The Hassani poems recited by the erudite persons he meets direct him to these other places of enunciation that give history its full meaning.
+By following these narratives that take him to the regions of Boujdour, Laâyoune, Tarfaya, Guelmim, Es-Semara and Tan-Tan, Abdessamad El Montassir revives latent archives and subverts the established chronicles to suggest an alternative, dissonant, not fixed but rather renewed and endogenous approach to the territory.
+Hassani poems recited by the erudite persons he meets direct him to these other places of enunciation that give history its full meaning.